Dilyannn/nextjs-training-app/README.md

 Building this project provided hands-on experience with several advanced Next.js and web development concepts:

-- **Next.js App Router:** Navigating the new App Router paradigm, including Server Components vs. Client Components.
+- **Next.js App Router:** Navigating the new App Router paradigm, including Server Components vs. Client Components and route groups `(auth)`.
 - **Server Actions (`"use server"`):** How to securely handle form data and database mutations directly from the server without building separate API routes.
 - **Lucia Auth v3:** Implementing a modern, session-based authentication library from scratch, including setting up the SQLite adapter.
+- **Data Revalidation:** Mastering `revalidatePath` to manually purge cached data and ensure the UI reflects the latest database state.
+- **SQL Operations:** Writing and executing prepared statements for CRUD operations and keyword-based search in SQLite.
 - **Password Security:** Understanding the importance of salting and hashing passwords using `scryptSync` and `timingSafeEqual` to prevent timing attacks.
 - **State Management in Forms:** Using React's `useActionState` to handle form submission states, loading indicators, and error messages gracefully.